-Here are five reasons that bolstering your security training could save your company time, added security and money in the long run.
+Here are five reasons that bolstering your security training could save your company time, money, and unneeded measures in the future.

 To Prevent Breaches and Attacks

-The biggest impact of having a security program is decreasing the frequency and power of attacks.
-Did you know roughly 90% of data breaches come from human error of one individual or a very small group?
+The biggest impact of having a security program is reducing the frequency and severity of attacks.
+Did you know roughly 90% of data breaches come from human error of an individual or a very small group?
 An ongoing security training regimen can help eliminate this issue by avoiding the simplest phishing scams.

-Because of the rise of remote work cyber security attacks are up over 140% in the past two years.
-Because of this, it may also be time to assess your current training program and decide if it needs to be updated.
-Since more people are using more devices simultaneously, there are more risks that we did not have to deal with in the past.
+With the rise in remote working conditions, cyber security attacks are up over 140% in the past two years.
+As a result, it may be time to assess your current training program and evaluate if it needs to be updated.
+Since more people are using devices simultaneously, there are more risks that we did not have to deal with in the past.
 Your people are your best defense!

 To Create a Culture of Security